Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice would help a user gain access to an application that they need to use?

-- [ ] Service configuration management.
+- [ ] Service Configuration Management.
 - [ ] Change enablement.
-- [x] Service request management.
+- [x] Service Request Management.
-- [ ] Service level management.
+- [ ] Service Level Management.

 **[⬆ Back to Top](#table-of-contents)**